 By far the more interesting aspect of the novel is the world of the department store.
 Hilary is taken on as a clerk in the library department of Everyman’s, a large department store at the Marble Arch end of Oxford Street (which pretty much nails the Selfridges identification).
 She is moved to the library itself when her intelligence and tact are discovered by senior management.
 Memos begin to fly: aggrieved ones from the clerking department, and offended ones from the library head, whose nose is being put out of joint.
 Hilary is the classic breath of fresh air, and brings modern organisation and common sense to a department that is just a little bit hidebound, too in awe of its systems to make room for proper customer care.
 She is also a kind and natural leader, and problems begin to be brought to her for untangling.

 ‘Jane Oliver’ and ‘Ann Stafford’ are themselves almost completely obscure.
-A local history society in Hampshire recorded some very useful facts about these authors (one or both of their names are pseudonyms) in the 1970s, and they are more well-known for their historical novels.
-But should anyone out there know more, I’d be glad to hear about these extremely interesting novelists of modern times.
+A local history society in Hampshire recorded some very useful facts about these authors (both of their names are pseudonyms) in the 1970s, and they are more well-known for their historical novels.